oriuminc/vagrant-ariadne/README.md

 [![Dependency Status][gemnasium-badge]][gemnasium]
 [![Code Climate][codeclimate-badge]][codeclimate]

+**Ariadne is in active development at Myplanet Digital, and should be considered beta code.
+Although we dogfood the project, stability and full documentation not yet guaranteed.**

 > Remember, Ariadne, you are the dreamer, you build this world.
 I am the
 > subject, my mind populates it.
 >
 > *-- Cobb, Inception*

   - Source: https://github.com/myplanetdigital/ariadne

-**Ariadne is in active development at Myplanet Digital, and should be considered alpha code.
-Stability and full documentation not yet guaranteed.**

 Ariadne is a standardized virtual machine (VM) development environment for easily developing Drupal sites in a local sandbox that is